Build Your Own AI Assistant with Claude and MCP

 Get an API Key

-- Go to brave.com/search/api
+- Go to tavily.com

 - Create an account